 The following collections have lending limits:

 - 10 magazines per card

 - Toys as per subscription

-You are allowed to have 10 holds per card.
-Holds will be held at the nominated branch for 7 days.
+You are allowed to have 10 items on hold per card.
+Items will be held at your selected branch for 7 days.